Wykks/Untamed-Now-Playing-Next/README.md

 Known Issues
 --------------------------------------
-Chrome under Windows 8 in Metro mode doesn't support NPAPI plugins, see [here](http://blog.chromium.org/2012/07/npapi-plug-ins-in-windows-8-metro-mode.html).
-There is also currently a bug in Chrome which causes NPAPI plugins not working in Windows 8 Desktop mode.
+Chrome under **Windows 8 in Metro mode** doesn't support NPAPI plugins, see [here](http://blog.chromium.org/2012/07/npapi-plug-ins-in-windows-8-metro-mode.html).
+There is also currently a bug in Chrome which causes NPAPI plugins to not work under **Windows 8 in Desktop mode**.
 A temporary work around is to run Chrome in Windows 7 compatability mode.
 This bug has already been reported to the Chrome team and has been confirmed.

 Licence
 --------------------------------------